 I definitely understand why the P365 is in high demand, because by the numbers (less weight, respectable capacity and smaller dimensions) along with its crisp trigger, accuracy and ergonomics, it’s clearly in a class by itself.

 The Sig P365 is indeed a very small gun.
 With an overall length of just 5.8″, it’s not much longer than its little brother, the Sig P238 (5.5″).
 The height of the P365 with the flush, flat bottom 10 round magazine is 4.3″ which oddly enough, is identical to that of the original M&P Compact 9c with flush, flat bottom 12 round magazine.
 Of course, with the 10 round pinky extension magazine or the 12 round extended magazine, the P365’s height increases.
 Coincidentally, it looks to me that with the 12 round magazine, the height of the P365 comes close to that of my EDC, M&P Compact M2.0 3.6”.
-Of course my M&P Compact is 1 inch greater in overall length and heavier too.
+Of course my M&P Compact is 1 inch greater in overall length, a little thicker and heavier too.

 So, here are my thoughts about the Sig P365:

 - Reliability.
 After shooting 200 rounds of Fiocchi 9mm, 115 grain FMJ, I experienced no failures whatsoever.